 The estimated liability is the estimated total undiscounted future cash flows required to settle the asset retirement obligations.
-In the next 25 years, the estimated expenditures will be incurred and the estimated liabilities settled.
+The expenditures are estimated to be incurred in the next 24 years and the liability is estimated to be settled in 2047.